 Many times when someone makes a change, unfortunately, the person that helped them doesn’t consider all of the options in the area.
 This is usually the situation when the agent only has access to one or two carriers.

 Did the agent tell you about all your options, or just one or two?
-If the agent did not narrow down your options based on a needs assessment, I would recommend taking a second look during the MAOEP.
+If the agent did not narrow down your options based on a needs assessment, it’s recommended to take a second look during the MAOEP.

 Fully Understand the New Plan Before You Enroll